kelechiP/math-lib/README.md

 ## Running Tests

-To run the tests for this library, use pytest:
+To run the tests for this library, use `pytest`:

 ```bash
 pytest
 ```

 This will execute all tests in the tests/ directory to ensure the correctness of the library functions.

+## License
+This project is licensed under the MIT License - see the `LICENSE` file for details.

+## Contributing
+If you'd like to contribute to the development of this library, please follow these steps:

+   1. Fork the repository.
+   2. Create a new branch for your feature or bug fix.
+   3. Make your changes and commit them with clear messages.
+   4. Push your branch and create a pull request

+We appreciate any contributions and feedback!

+## Contact
+For any questions or feedback, please contact kelechi Uradu.